chanzlee/ice-cream/README.md

 ## Description

-_.this webpage create a list by forEach method in jQuery and present it on the bottom of the page._
+_This webpage create a list by forEach method in jQuery and present it on the bottom of the page._

 ## Setup/Installation Requirements